Strawberry-Team/ucode-connect-Track-FullStack-uevent-Univent-backend/README.md

   ```text
   test.user@univent.com
   ```
-All users have a password:
+All test users have a password:
 ```text
 Password123!$
 ```

 # 🏞 Unsplash
 **Unsplash** is the internet’s source of freely usable images.

 To connect to the Unsplash, follow these steps:
 1. Sign up for an account with Unsplash:
-    Go to (Unsplash Developers)[https://unsplash.com/developers] and sign in to your Unsplash account (or create a new one).
+    * Go to (Unsplash Developers)[https://unsplash.com/developers] and sign in to your Unsplash account (or create a new one).
 2. Create an app:
-    In the `Your Applications` section, click `New Application`.
+    * In the `Your Applications` section, click `New Application`.
-    Fill in the fields: name of the app (for example, `Event App`), description (for example, `Get images for events`).
-Accept the terms and conditions.
+    * Fill in the fields: name of the app (for example, `Event App`), description (for example, `Get images for events`).
+    * Accept the terms and conditions.
 3. Get the API key:
-    After creating the app, you will see the Access Key (and Secret Key if you need OAuth).
+    * After creating the app, you will see the Access Key (and Secret Key if you need OAuth).
 The Access Key is your API key.
-    Copy the key and save it in a safe place, for example, in your `.env` or `.env.development` file:
+    * Copy the key and save it in a safe place.
-    ```text
-    UNSPLASH_ACCESS_KEY=<access_key>
-    ```
 4. After put your access key to the `.env.development` file:
     ```bash
-    # Upsplash Configuration
     UNSPLASH_ACCESS_KEY=<API_key>
     ```
-In Development Mode, you have **50 requests per hour**.
+**Note**: In Development Mode, you have **50 requests per hour**.
 To increase the limit (up to 5000 requests/hour), apply for production access via the Unsplash dashboard, providing use cases with attribution.

-More information can be found in the [Unsplash documentation](https://unsplash.com/documentation).
+More information can be found in the [Unsplash API Documentation](https://unsplash.com/documentation).

+---

 © Inessa Repeshko.
 2025